makerdao/mips-best-practices/README.md

 ### Testing

 We recommend MIP authors add exhaustive testing to accompany their code.
 The Maker Smart Contract Core Unit(s) will expect a large amount of both unit and integration tests.
 These tests should cover every facet of the code.
 Bonus points for fuzz and symbolic tests.
+In particular, an effort should be made to test high-level properties and complete user experience flows, not just the behavior of individual functions (although the latter is still necessary).

 Integration tests should be run on a mainnet fork against the live code.
 Hevm provides this functionality via the `--rpc` argument.